rtek1000/DFPlayer-Mini_Python_Tester_GUI/README.md

 This script is a DFPlayer Mini Serial Controller.
 A Python-based Graphical User Interface (GUI) to control the DFPlayer Mini MP3 module via Serial (UART).
 This tool allows you to manage folders, volume, equalizers, and real-time status monitoring.

+- Coded with the help of Google AI - Gemini.

 ![img](https://raw.githubusercontent.com/rtek1000/DFPlayer-Mini_Python_Tester_GUI/refs/heads/main/Screenshot.png)

 ## 🛠 Features